DQuaya/Trail-Ahead-Back-End/README.md

 # Trail Ahead API

 This is a companion API to the [Trail Ahead](https://github.com/DQuaya/Trail-Ahead-Front-End) hiking application.
-It is built with [Express.js](https://expressjs.com/) and uses [Knex.js](http://knexjs.org/) as a query builder and [Bookshelf](https://bookshelfjs.org/) as an ORM to access a PostgreSQL database.
+It is built with [Express.js](https://expressjs.com/) and uses [Knex.js](http://knexjs.org/) as a query builder and [Bookshelf](https://bookshelfjs.org/) as an ORM to access a PostgreSQL database.kb,kb

 ## Features